ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 At a certain point of that refactoring I get tired of complaining about Tire, and decided to roll up my sleeves and write an alternative.
 Many thanks to [Escalate Media](http://www.escalatemedia.com) and [Barquin International](http://www.barquin.com) that supported the idea of releasing it as an Open Source Software and keep sponsorizing the project.

-Here is the list of requirements and how they have been implemented in the first version.
+Here is the list of requirements for the first version of flex, and how they have been implemented.

 {% slim flex_requirements_table.slim %}